marrus-sh/x_status_git/README.markdown

 ## Server Configuration

-Your server should be configured to serve the following files from the provided `PUBLIC_DIRECTORY` in response to the following requests :—
+Your server should be configured to serve the following files from the provided `PUBLIC_DIRECTORY` in response to the following requests.
+For people using Caddy to serve their content, a sample `Caddyfile` is included in this repository.

 ### H·T·M·L responses